 Those most vulnerable to potentially life-threatening diseases include the elderly, those with weakened immune systems and infants and young children.

 “We understand that some parents may want to wait, but vaccinating on time, according to the CDC guidelines

-is the safest approach to prevention,” said Andrea Ryan, CPNP, a certified pediatric nurse practitioner with Swedish Medical Group.
+is the safest approach to prevention,” said Andrea Ryan, CPNP, a certified pediatric nurse practitioner with Endeavor Health Medical Group.

 3. Vaccinations don’t give you the virus.

 Some vaccines contain live viruses, but they are so weak that they do not typically cause an illness.
 Per the CDC, the general rule is the more similar a vaccine is to the disease-causing form of the organism, the better the immune response to the vaccine.
 Some vaccines contain an inactive or “dead” version of the virus, and those with live cultures have been scientifically modified to avoid contraction while helping your child fight off these diseases in the future.

 All vaccinations have a different level of success, but they are by and large effective.
 To see studies proving this, you can visit the Centers of Disease Control and Prevention

 5. Vaccinating your children is a social responsibility.